Jesper Christiansen (footballer, born 1978): On the bench in Glasgow

 In Glasgow, he played alongside fellow Dane Peter Løvenkrands, with whom he became good friends, and he played a handful of games in his first time at Rangers, including a few outings in the UEFA Champions League.
 His league debut was a 3–0 home defeat to Kilmarnock.
 When first choice goalkeeper Stefan Klos returned from his injury, he once again took control of the goalkeeper spot.
 Christiansen could not force his way into the starting line-up, and he was put on loan.

-His first loan deal with Danish Superliga club Vejle Boldklub in 2001 was a personal success for Christiansen.
+His first loan deal with Danish Superliga club Vejle in 2001 was a personal success for Christiansen.
 Though Vejle was relegated to the 1st Division, he was called up to the Danish national team.
 After the period in Vejle, Christiansen was loaned out to VfL Wolfsburg.
 This period was one of the worst in his career, the result being that he was dropped from the national team.
 He did not play a single first team game for Wolfsburg, and did not make many friends in Germany.
 Christiansen later said he would rather warm the bench at Rangers, than in Wolfsburg.